dart-lang/language/working/static metaprogramming/intro.md

 magical, or are a complete black box to the user.
 In order to demystify macros you should:

-* Be able to easily navigate to their implementation code.
+* Be able to easily navigate to the macro implementation.
-* Be able to visualize in some way the code they generated in your program, at development time.
+* Be able to visualize in some way the code generated into your program, at development time.
 * Be able to debug generated code (step through it, etc).
+  * Possibly provide an opt out for this, if feasible/desirable.
 * Be able to trace errors that flow through generated code, as well as navigate back to the line in the macro implementation that produced the code.
+* Be able to auto-complete macro generated apis.

 ### Performance